mfreimueller/uplan/README.md

 ## Usage

-`python uplan.py <PATH TO YOUR JSON> <ANY COURSES YOU WANT TO TAKE>`
+`python uplan.py <PATH TO YOUR JSON> <MAX NUMBER OF COURSES> <ANY COURSES YOU WANT TO TAKE>`

-uplan runs in the terminal and directly outputs its generated schedules.s
+uplan runs in the terminal and directly outputs its generated schedules.

 To make sure that some course really shows up in your planning, you can specify it when calling the program by appending it after your path to the JSON file: